genexus-books/Saia/saia-docs/docs/UpdatesLog.md

 ## 2023
 ### December 19th

-* Fix Too Many Redirects accessing Playground using a browser in the Spanish language.
+* Fixed: Too Many Redirects when accessing Playground using a browser in the Spanish language.

 ### December 6th